Tim Hernández: Political career

 Before running for election, Hernández worked for Elisabeth Epps during her campaign for the Colorado House of Representatives.

 In August 2023, Hernández announced he was running for the Colorado House of Representatives under the 4th district.
 The seat was previously held by Serena Gonzales-Gutierrez, who resigned to serve as a member of the Denver City Council.

 Hernández ran against former appellate immigration judge Cecelia Espenoza and former state representative Rochelle Galindo.
 On August 26, 2023, Hernández was selected by the vacancy committee of the Colorado Democratic Party to replace Gonzales-Gutierrez.
 In the final election, he received 39 votes; Espenoza received 27 and Galindo received just 2.
 He was sworn in on September 12, 2023.
-Hernández ran for election in 2024, facing a primary challenge from Espenoza and Antonio Soto; only Hernández and Espenoza appeared on the ballot.
-Espenoza ended up defeating Hernández in the primary.
-The Associated Press called the race at 10:17 p.m. with Espenoza securing 55% of the vote compared to Hernández's 45%.
-(Note: Ballot returns the day after showed Espenoza leading Hernández by 6%.
-Certified results on July 23 also showed Espenoza leading Hernández by 6%.)
-He conceded the following day, stating that "these aren't the results we wanted today, but I'm not going anywhere."
-Hernández was officially replaced by Espenoza on January 8, 2025.

 In February 2024, Hernández and senator Julie Gonzales proposed a bill that would create a special license plate representing the Chicano community in Colorado.
 The bill was introduced on February 29 and passed the House Finance Committee on a 9–2 vote.
 In April, it passed the house on a 41–18 vote and the Senate 26–9.

 A bill co-sponsored by Hernández and Epps, which would put a ban on the sale and transfer of semi-automatic firearms, was passed by the House in April 2024.
 All of those who voted in support were Democrats.
 The bill was met with opposition from Republicans, who argued that it was unconstitutional and would decrease safety in Colorado.
 It was sent to the Senate for further approval, but was postponed indefinitely by Julie Gonzales, stating that she would like to discuss the bill "outside the pressure cooker of the Capitol during the last weeks of the legislative session."

+Hernández ran for election in 2024, facing a primary challenge from Espenoza.
+Espenoza defeated Hernández in the primary.
+The Associated Press called the race at 10:17 p.m. with Espenoza securing 55% of the vote compared to Hernández's 45%.
+(Note: Ballot returns the day after showed Espenoza leading Hernández by 6%.
+Certified results on July 23 also showed Espenoza leading Hernández by 6%.)
+He conceded the following day, stating that "these aren't the results we wanted today, but I'm not going anywhere."
+Hernández was officially replaced by Espenoza on January 8, 2025.